 Harrison’s Areas for Improvement

-Harrison is a young, ascending draft prospect with an abundance of physical tools and promising operational components.
-That said, there’s still room for the Oklahoma OT to refine his game.
+Harrison is a young, ascending draft prospect with an abundance of physical tools and promising flashes of execution.
+That said, there’s still room for the Oklahoma OT to further refine and maximize his game.

 Harrison’s grip strength isn’t quite elite.
 The Sooners’ blocker isn’t always able to establish a stable grip at contact, which can allow defenders to slip through his frame.
 At times, he struggles to anchor effectively when faced with opposing power.

 Harrison can also be worked off-balance and out of proper positioning when power is exerted inside his torso.
 Additionally, he sometimes plays a bit too upright on his axis and can be exploited if his hands are too wide.
 This leverage issue can impact Harrison’s grip and ability to sustain blocks, especially when he’s on the move and in space.

 While he has good hand usage for his age, Harrison’s hands are too wide more often than desired.
 This can expose his torso to opposing power and make him easier to work off-center.
 Additionally, when Harrison’s hands are too wide as a moving blocker heading upfield, he sometimes bear hugs opponents by default, impacting his grip and risking penalties.

 As a hand fighter, Harrison can be baited into extending too early and give up positioning when rushers divert inside.
 He’ll also get grabby at times when rushers get a step on him.

 While his footwork is generally sound, Harrison could further refine this part of his game as well.
 Harrison’s feet sometimes cross a bit when needing to recover ground against wider rushers.
 Additionally, he sometimes sets too far inside and allows a vertical path around the apex, and there are instances where he can get better depth on his kick.